Character varieties of higher dimensional representations and splittings of 3-manifolds: Construction of essential tribranched surfaces

 As we have already mentioned at the beginning of the proof, the tribranched surface $\Sigma$ itself might not be essential.
 From now on we modify $\Sigma$ to be essential as the second part of the proof.
 For a tribranched surface $\Sigma$ given by the action of $\pi_1(M)$ on $\mathcal{B}$, we set

 where the sum in the second equation runs over all components $S$ of $S(\Sigma)$.
 We see at once that these integers are all non-negative.
 We consider the triple $(l(\Sigma), m(\Sigma), n(\Sigma)) \in \Z^3$ with respect to the lexicographical order of $\Z^3$ as a {\em complexity} of a non-empty tribranched surface $\Sigma$.
-In the following we show that if $\Sigma$ is not essential, there are operations of replacing $\Sigma$ by another tribranched surface with lower complexity.
-Therefore a tribranched surface of minimal complexity given by the action of $\pi_1(M)$ on $\mathcal{B}$ must be essential.
+In the following we show that if $\Sigma$ is not essential, there are operations of replacing $\Sigma$ by another tribranched surface with lower complexity, which is also given by the actions of $\pi_1(M)$ on $\mathcal{B}$.
+Consequently a tribranched surface of minimal complexity given by the action of $\pi_1(M)$ on $\mathcal{B}$ must be essential.

 Let us consider the case where $\Sigma$ does not satisfy (ETBS2).
 First assume that there exists a pair of components $C$ and $S$ of $C(\Sigma)$ and $S(\Sigma)$ respectively such that the natural inclusion map between them induces a homomorphism $\pi_1(C) \to \pi_1(S)$ which is not injective.
 This implies that $S$ is a disk.
 Let $S_1$ and $S_2$ be the other components of $S(\Sigma)$ whose boundary contain parallel copies of $C$ as components (the surfaces $S_1$ and $S_2$ might coincide).
 Take a small neighbourhood $B$ of $S$ which is homeomorphic to a ball and intersects $S_1$ and $S_2$ in the collars of $C$.
 Figure~\ref{fig:B1} illustrates a local picture of the neighbourhood $B$.